SKAJohanVenter/katcp_prometheus_bridge/README.md

     - 0.0 is False
     - 1.0 is True
  - `discrete`
-    - When the sensor is a added we know what the possible values are, an index into that list of the current vlaue is returned.
+    - When the sensor is added we know what the possible values are.
+An index into that list for the current value is returned.
+    - The options are displayed in the `HELP` string.
  - `float`
     - Returned as is.
  - `int`